‘I’m not going’: Daniel Andrews tells would-be protesters to stay home

 But he conceded he would prefer the protest to be postponed and said it was “not a licence to break the law”.

-He said police, including the Mounted Branch, would ensure protesters were complying by the directives of the Chief Health Officer but would exercise discretion when it came to fines.
+He said police, including on horses, would ensure protesters were complying with public health advice, but would exercise discretion on fines.

-Under directives from the Chief Health Officer that came into affect on June 1, Victorians can only gather outside in groups of no more than 20 people, including household members.
+Under directives from chief health officer Brett Sutton that came into affect on June 1, Victorians can gather outside in groups of only up to 20 people, including household members.

-Opposition police spokesman David Southwick said it was “astonishing” the premier was allowing police not to fine protesters, given the restrictions had prevented some people from attending the funerals of loved ones.
+Opposition police spokesman David Southwick said it was “astonishing” Mr Andrews was allowing police not to fine protesters, given virus restrictions had prevented some people from attending funerals of loved ones.

-“The rule book is out the window on Saturday because Daniel Andrews will not show consistency on this matter,” he told reporters.
+“The rule book is out the window on Saturday because Daniel Andrews will not show consistency on this matter,” he said.

 “How can anyone think this is fair?”